elasticio/elasticio.github.io/content/_getting-started/copy-and-export-flow.md

 ## Export flows

-You can export your flow from one workspace in to another the same contract.
+You can export your flow from one workspace in to another.
 For example you would like to export your flow from development to production workspace.
 Please note that the flow can be successfully exported only if the components used in it are accessible in the target workspace.

 ![Export flow](/assets/img/getting-started/copy-flow/export-flow.png)